 Visitors to the park can enjoy game drives, bush walks, and boat safaris.
 The park also has several lodges and campsites where visitors can stay.
 Some of the most well known are the Addo Elephant Lodge, Kruger Shalati, and the Gondwana Game Reserve.

-The Addo Elephant National Park is a popular destination for both local and international tourists.
+The Addo Elephant National Park is a popular destination to see elephants for both local and international tourists.

 Things to see: